Aminah09/virtual-mouse/README.md

 ## Description

 The AI Virtual Mouse is a computer vision-based system that enables users to control the mouse cursor and perform mouse functions using hand gestures.
-It utilizes Python programming language and OpenCV library for hand gesture recognition and tr
+It utilizes Python programming language and OpenCV library for hand gesture recognition and tra

 ``` python version used - 3.8.5 ```